 Check out these other lawn ornaments you’ll love or hate.

 If there’s one thing no one wants to hear, it’s that their neighbor has bed bugs!
 And it’s certainly not something your neighbors will divulge after a quick “hello” while taking out the trash.

 If you consider your neighbors your friends, there’s a chance they could spread bed bugs into your home when you invite them over, and there’s not much you can do to prevent it.
 While we wouldn’t recommend never inviting your neighbors over again, it couldn’t hurt to do bed bug checks in your home every now and again.
 If you have bed bugs, here’s how to get rid of them.

 We Can See Inside Your House at Night

-Would you tell your neighbor you saw him or her in their birthday suit through their bedroom window the other day?
+Would you tell your neighbor you saw him or her in their birthday suit through their bedroom window?
 That’s awkward!
-Be sure your neighbor can’t see into your house, especially at night when you have the lights on, by closing the blinds or non-see-through curtains.
+Be sure your neighbor can’t see into your house by closing the blinds or opaque curtains, especially at night when the lights are on.
 Check out these 10 awesome ideas for window treatments.